BenjaminPaap/WP-AutoSharePost/README.md

 to share posts to Google+ as well.

-If you have any whishes for more social networks/platforms to be included feel free to contact me at benjamin.paap@googlemail.com
+If you have any whishes for more social networks/platforms to be included feel free to contact me at b.paap@checkdomain.de

 Changelog
 ---------